Data-Wise/spacemacs-rstats/docs/mkdocs/installation-management.md

 #   "status": "NEEDS_UPDATE",
 #   "level": 1,
 #   "issues": ["Helper scripts missing"],
-#   "warnings": ["Configuration may not be from emacs-r-devkit"],
+#   "warnings": ["Configuration may not be from spacemacs-rstats"],
 #   "recommendations": ["Run: ./scripts/patch.sh to update configuration"]
 # }
 ```